burst-apps-team/burst-wiki/the-burst-api.md

 -   *feeNQT* is the fee (in NQT) for the transaction:
     -   minimum 1000 BURST for [Issue Asset](the-burst-api-issue-asset.md), unless singleton asset is issued, for which the fee is 1 BURST
     -   2 BURST in base fee for [Set Alias](the-burst-api-set-alias.md), with 2 BURST additional fee for each 32 chars of name plus URI total length, after the first 32 chars
-    -   \[25000, 1000, 40\] BURST for \[3-letter, 4-letter, 5-letter\] [Issue Currency](the-burst-api-issue-currency.md)
-    -   40 BURST for re-issue of any currency
-    -   10 BURST for a [Create Poll](the-burst-api-create-poll.md), including 20 options and total size of poll name plus poll description plus total option length not exceeding 320 chars.
-For each option above 20, an additional fee of 1 BURST, and for each 32 chars after 320, an additional fee of 2 BUSRT.
-    -   \[2, 21\] BURST for a \[basic, required-minimum-balance\] [Create Phasing Poll](the-burst-api-create-phasing-poll.md).
-1 BURST will be added for each option (answer) beyond 20, and 1 BURST for each 32 bytes of hashedSecret or linkedFullHash fields.
     -   1 BURST for the first 32 bytes of a unencrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes
     -   2 BURST for the first 32 bytes of an encrypted non-prunable [message](the-burst-api-send-message.md), 1 BURST for each additional 32 bytes.
 The length is measured excluding the nonce and the 16 byte AES initialization vector.
     -   1 BURST for the first 1024 bytes of a prunable [message](the-burst-api-send-message.md), 0.1 BURST for each additional 1024 prunable bytes